-I deliberately do not indicate the quantities: for oil and parsley they go according to personal tastes and, for the tagliatelle, depends only on one of these options: tagliatelle seasoned with chanterelles or chanterelles seasoned with tagliatelle?
+I deliberately do not indicate the quantities: for oil and parsley they go according to personal tastes and, for tagliatelle, it depends only on one of these options: tagliatelle dressed with chanterelles or chanterelles seasoned with tagliatelle?

-Prepare ragout of chanterelles as per recipe and keep it warm while cooking pasta.
+Prepare chanterelle ragout as per recipe and keep it warm while cooking pasta.

-Alternatively, you can also prepare the day before and heat it when you use it: it will not suffer.
+Alternatively, it can also be prepared the day before and reheated at the moment of use: it will not suffer.

-Cook the tagliatelle in boiling salted water, drain and dress them in a tureen where olive oil and chopped parsley has already been prepared.
+Cook the tagliatelle in boiling salted water, drain and season in a bowl where the olive oil and chopped parsley have already been prepared.

-Distribute on plates and cover generously with the mushroom ragout and a good sprinkling of parsley.
+Distribute on plates and cover generously with the mushroom ragout and a nice sprinkling of parsley.

 And finally, enjoy your meal!